kernoio/cpp-challenge-24/README.md

 Was this too easy?... no worries... this is just a conversation starter.

+Also, do not shy away from expanding the functionality as you see fit -- this is a conversation started to discuss your code and technical decisions during our technical interview!
+Go and shine 😉

 ## Clone this project to get started!
 It contains a little message generator binary for linux (run it in a non-privileged docker please) that you can use to get the messages streaming -- mind that you need an x86 arch host: